imixs/imixs-docker/cloud/traefik/README.md

 ### Network Configuration

-It is important that the traefik container and all containers which should by proxied by traefik are started within the same network.
+It is important that the Traefik container and all containers which should by proxied by traefik are started within the same network.
 This means for the docker run command:

 	docker run --network=<NETWORK> .....